thanhtunguet/code-challenge/messy-react/README.md

 return false
 ```

-This can be simplify as follow:
+This can be simplified as follows:

 ```tsx
 const balancePriority = getPriority(balance.blockchain);
 return (balancePriority > -99) && (balance.amount >= 0);
 ```

-- The `sort` function returns `undefined` when left value and right value are equal.
-This is an invalid behavior.
-It looks like the code is missing a `return 0` statement when two values are equal.
+- The `sort` function returns `undefined` when the left value and right value are equal.
+This is invalid behavior.
+It appears the code is missing a `return 0` statement when two values are equal.
-- Then we can remove `else` keyword because we are immediately returning value.
+- We can remove the `else` keyword because we are immediately returning a value.
 This will make the function more readable.

 ```ts
 if (leftPriority > rightPriority) {